-In 2018, the Company signed a contract with Naturgy: Fuerza y Energía Bii Hioxo, S.A. de C.V. to supply wind power to 17 of our stores.
+In 2018, the Company initiated a contract with Naturgy: Fuerza y Energía Bii Hioxo, S.A. de C.V. to supply wind power to 17 of our stores.
 Additionally, the Company signed a contract with Alfa Cogeneración de Altamira, S.A. de C.V. to use clean electric energy from combined cycle generation.
 With these contracts, the Company intends to reduce its impact on the use of fossil fuels and make the operating costs of these stores more efficient, setting the stage for similar projects in the future.
-As of December 31, 2019, 27 of our stores were using some form of the clean electric power mentioned above.
 These alternatives are aimed at reducing and optimizing energy consumption and increasing energy efficiency.
 The process of change toward the use of clean sources of electricity has begun to yield positive results for the Company.
-In 2020, a new stores was constructed with a photovoltaic panel system to be energy self sufficients.
-At the end of December 2020, 48 of our stores uses any of the clean energy systems available.
-We are planning to achieve an 87% transformation of our electricity consumption from clean sources by 2021.
+In 2020, a new store was constructed with a photovoltaic panel system to supply own energy.
+At the end of December 2021, 50 of our stores uses any of the clean energy systems available.
+In 2022, 54 of our stores used clean energy sources.

 In the specific case of the operation of the Distribution Center, there is an implicit risk due to the handling of gases necessary for the cooling of the goods.
-However, this center has all the necessary precautionary measures to keep this risk under control.
+However, this center has all the necessary safety measures to keep this risk under control.

-Because the emission of refrigerants into the air has a direct impact on the contamination of the environment and because the reduction in the consumption of electrical energy also reduces the impact of contamination on the environment indirectly, during 2019 we continued with the program to update refrigeration equipment with economic benefits and less contamination.
+Due to the emission of refrigerants into the air has a direct impact on the contamination of the environment and because the reduction in the consumption of electrical energy also reduces the impact of contamination on the environment indirectly, in 2022, 2021 and 2020 we continued with the program to update refrigeration equipment with economic benefits and less contamination.
 This refrigeration system, with high technology, presents important savings in the consumption of electrical energy and less use of refrigerants in volume, which consequently means that if there is a leakage, the emission to the environment is lower.
 The Company does not currently have any environmental recognition or certificate.

-Climate Change factors that could affect the Company include one or more natural disasters, as hurricanes, floods and earthquakes could in any way alter and affect our operations in the areas where these events occur and adversely affect our business.
+Climate change factors that could affect the Company include one or more natural disasters, as hurricanes, floods and earthquakes could in any way alter and affect our operations in the areas where these events occur and adversely affect our business.